MostafaKhaled2017/Flutter_Course_iExtract/README.md

 ## Demo Video for the App
-To see the behaviour of the app when the API is responding and when it is not, please watch this <a href="https://drive.google.com/file/d/1ZG5qzWwdV4mJ8syChYHtvy6IpPOgC0cT/view?usp=sharing" style="color:red !important">video</a> <br>
+To see the behaviour of the app when the API is responding and when it is not, please watch this <a href="https://drive.google.com/file/d/1ZG5qzWwdV4mJ8syChYHtvy6IpPOgC0cT/view?usp=sharing" style="font-weight: bold; font-size:20px;">video</a> <br>

 ## Screen shots from the App